 Our Mission

-The Los Angeles County Funeral Directors Association aims to be a resource that supports our members' growth - professionally, ethically and operationally.
-Our Mission is to enhance and support funeral service excellence through our programs, legislative representation and service to our membership.
+The Los Angeles County Funeral Directors Association aims to support our members' growth - professionally, ethically and operationally- while supporting funeral service excellence.

 Our Values